psychemedia/storytelling-notes/the-wish-ring.md

 The farmer's wife, of course, proffered advice.
 "Suppose," said she, "that we wish for that bit of land that lies between our two fields?"

 "That isn't worth while," her husband replied.
-"If we work hard for a year, we 'll earn enough money to buy it."
+"If we work hard for a year, we'll earn enough money to buy it."

 So the two worked very hard, and at harvest time they had never raised such a crop before.
 They had earned money enough to buy the coveted strip of land and still have a bit to spare.
 "See," said the man, "we have the land and the wish as well."